 When it comes to financial literacy, we’re not all reading on the level we should.
-In our culture, discussing money is a social taboo and the lack of formal education about finance, most of us just make do with what our parents taught us — and for many people, that’s not enough.
+In our culture, discussing money is a social taboo and the lack of formal education about finance doesn’t help.
+Most of us just make do with what our parents taught us — and for many people, that’s not enough.

 FAQs about Money